The Amboy Dukes (novel): Legacy

 The book sold five million copies in the 1940s and 1950s and was made into a 1949 movie City Across the River.

 Amboy Dukes characters appear in Shulman's next two novels.
 Cry Tough (1949) has Amboy Duke Mitch Wolf return from prison and get involved with organized crime.
 In The Big Brokers (1951), Mitch and former Dukes Bull and Larry get deep into syndicate operations in Las Vegas.
 Eighteen years later in 1973, Shulman published his last novel, The Devil's Knee, which feature Larry and Bull eighteen years later, at first retired from crime and living straight, but forced by the mob to get involved in various escapades.

-The novel inspired the name of the 1960s–1970s American rock band The Amboy Dukes (at one remove, because bandleader Ted Nugent, unfamiliar with the book, took the name from a defunct Detroit band because he liked it).
+The novel inspired the name of the 1960s–1970s American rock band The Amboy Dukes, after bandleader Ted Nugent, unfamiliar with the book, took the name from a defunct Detroit band because he liked it.
 A mid-to-late 1960s British band from Nottingham was also named Amboy Dukes.
 An actual Brownsville street gang of the 1950s named themselves the Amboy Kings.